What are omega 3 fatty Acids?

 This is most common question discussed today.
 Omega 3 fatty acids are a family of essential acids that play main roles in your body and might give several health advantages.
 As the human body can produce them on its own, you have to get them from the diet.
 The 3 most vital types are DHA (docosahexaenoic acid), ALA (alpha-linolenic acid) and EPA EPA (eicosapentaenoic acid).

-ALA acid is mainly found in plants while EPA and DHA occur mostly in animal meals and algae.
-Common foods that are high in Omega 3 fatty acids include flax seeds, fatty fish, fish oils, flaxseed oil, CHIA seeds, and walnuts.
+ALA acid is predominantly found in plant-based foods while EPA and DHA primarily exist in animal-based meals as well as algae.
+Regular sources of Omega 3 fatty acids include foods such as flax seeds, oily fish, fish oils, flaxseed oil, chia seeds, and walnuts.

 Omega 3 Fatty acids help to improve our health